 - If you are baking this, PLEASE keep a watchful eye on this.

 - If you are using a store bought aluminum foil pan this can easily burn as it is very thin.
-Even the rack you put it on will have an impact.
+Place it on a baking sheet to prevent burning.

 - Take the stuffing out every so often and stir it.
 If it needs more liquid, add some stock.
 The important take away is don’t let it dry out too much or it will burn.